imperialwicket/elasticsearch-logstash-index-mgmt/README.md

 Support is integrated for uploading backups to S3 using s3cmd.

 Each script has samples included, use '-h' or check the source.
+THe default index is 'logstash', but this option is configurable with '-g' for 'marvel' or custom index names.

 These are heavily inspired by [a previous collection of scripts](http://tech.superhappykittymeow.com/?p=296).